M-Abdullah2004/Wazuh-SOC-Homelab/README.md

 This project provided hands-on experience with building and operating a SOC monitoring environment using Wazuh.
 It helped demonstrate how SOC analysts monitor endpoints, detect suspicious activity, analyze alerts, and implement automated response mechanisms within a real-world security monitoring workflow.

 ## Project Documentation
-Detailed lab reports, screenshots, and configurations used in this project can be found in the **Project Documentation** folder within this repository.
+Detailed lab reports, screenshots, and configurations used in this project can be found in the **Project Documentations** folder within this repository.